You have an attractive, feature rich website. Yet you wait and wonder – ‘Why isn’t there an obvious improvement in business and traffic?’

 Watch the Fold and then some more

-The fold is the portion of your website that is visible to your visitor, without having to scroll down.
-Think carefully about the information you would like to put there to best capture attention.
+The fold is the upper portion of your landing webpage that is visible to your visitor, without having to scroll down.
+Think carefully about the information you would like to put above the fold to best capture attention.
 Ensure that you capture attention right away with strong images true to your brand, and a compelling Call To Action.

-Paolini says, “It’s important adding an opt-in form or call to action above the fold (before scrolling) as it helps people quickly engage with your brand.
-You can see this in sites like Sarah Try .
+Paolini says, “It’s important to add an opt-in form or call to action button above the fold (before scrolling) as it helps people quickly engage with your brand.
+You can see this in sites like Elna Cain.
 She clearly states what she does and has an enticing offer above the fold.”

-“When starting out, have your content structure in place and prioritise your main products such as bestsellers to the homepage,” says Elaine Wilkinson, Director Hollywood Mirrors.
+“When making your website, have your content structure in place and prioritize your main products such as bestsellers to the homepage,” says Elaine Wilkinson, Director Hollywood Mirrors.

-According to Armitage, the website Urban Southern does a fantastic job of both above and below the fold content.
+The fashion website Richer Poorer does a fantastic job of both above and below the fold content.